 In Rwanda and Uganda, you wake early and head to the park headquarters for briefing.
 Depending on which national park you are visiting, there are around five or six groups of eight people, each led by guides, park rangers and trackers.
-Each group tracks one family of gorillas.
+Each group tracks one family of gorillas per day.

 The journey begins right from the beginning!
-One invariably starts off walking through the African villages and small-holdings which is uplifting - the scenery is absolutely beautiful and the children run with you, practising their English or simply pleased to have different company!
+In Rwanda and Bwindi, one invariably starts off walking through the African villages and small-holdings which is uplifting - the scenery is absolutely beautiful and the children run with you, practising their English or simply pleased to have different company!

 Then you walk through - in the case of Uganda - primary forest, until such time that you find your gorilla family.
-The walks can take anything from around an hour to around four or five hours - depending upon which gorilla group you have and where they are.
+The walks can take anything from around an hour to around four or five hours - depending upon which gorilla group you have and where they are located on the day.

 Trekking through the forest in Rwanda - courtesy of Bisate Lodge, Wilderness Safaris

-In Rwanda, you trek through bamboo forest instead.
-In both of these the terrain is steep as you are climbing through the forest on the mountain sides.
+In Rwanda, you may trek through thick vegetation or bamboo forest instead.
+In both of these the terrain can be fairly steep as you are climbing through the forest on the mountain sides.
 You are able to have porters to assist you with your bags and camera equipment.

-In the Congo the gorilla trekking is combined with other days spent in the bais (savannah clearings) where forest elephant and forest buffalo can be seen too.
+In the Congo the gorilla trekking is combined with other days spent in the bais (savannah clearings) where forest elephant and forest buffalo can be seen in the shallow waters too.
 This is an Africa of old, where the experience is utterly magical, with no other tourists.